woodser/monero-ts/docs/developer_guide/web_app_guide.md

 console.log("View key: " + await walletKeys.getPrivateViewKey());
 ```

-Note that the program passes a display string with the format '"Wallet attribute: " + await walletKeys.getWalletAttribute()'to each console.log() function call.
-Modify these lines to send each display string to its corresponding div element in index.html instead:
+Note that the program passes a display string to `console.log()` function calls.
+Modify these lines to assign each string to its corresponding div element in index.html instead:

 ```
 // print the wallet's attributes in the browser window